SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ## Implementation of Solution
 ### Implementation of the result and evaluation of the degree/percentage of success.

-Loading Function Backend Visual how will it look like for someone in the backend keeping eye on everything: Screen for the Management
-(an example of how the Mobile Units will be signaled during extreme loads at a or multiple site)

-an example layout or image of the satellite site: pre-fabricated homes style design A visual aid of how the very fast department will look like Visual of how a beacon system will work.
+A visual aid of how the very fast department will look like Visual of how a beacon system will work.